durai0610/ai-wiki-quiz-generator/README.md

 # 📝 Notes

 * Quiz count varies based on LLM output — this is normal.

-* Time shown is UTC; you can convert to IST in frontend if needed.

 * Database resets only if you delete the db or change DB name.